System Design Space

 Common TSDB selection mistakes

-Postponing retention/downsampling strategy until infrastructure cost spikes.
+Postponing retention/downsampling strategy until infrastructure cost spikes, when the migration is the most expensive option.

 References